franko-c/odin-recipes/README.md

 # My Recipes Project

 Welcome to Darien's Recipes!

 This project is a collection of delicious recipes, each with its own unique flavour and cultural background.
-The main page provides links to individual recipes, including Spanish Omelette, Coriander Rice, and Persian Cookies.
+The main page provides links to individual recipes.

 ## Project Background

 This project was completed as part of The Odin Project Foundations course.